 There was also a serious lack of job opportunities for wheelchair users, in part due to the stigma surrounding disability in this area.

-We are tackling these problems with a multifaceted approach: training locals to increase capacity, thus establishing a Kenya-based Walkabout team; opening a Daycare and Support Centre to provide rehabilitation, education and care to children with disabilities; and setting up a Walkabout Wheelchair Centre, where wheelchairs are employed to assemble, fit and repair chairs.
+We are tackling these problems with a multifaceted approach: training locals to increase capacity, thus establishing a Kenya-based Walkabout team; opening a Daycare and Support Centre to provide rehabilitation, education and care to children with disabilities; and setting up a Walkabout Wheelchair Centre, where wheelchair users are employed to assemble, fit and repair chairs.

 % living below poverty line